Open-Systems-Pharmacology/OSPSuite.Documentation/README.md

 # OSPSuite.Documentation

-Documentation files (chm and pdf) for the Open Systems Pharmacology Suite
+Documentation files as pdf for the Open Systems Pharmacology Suite

+The pdf was created with the content at time of release available at docs.open-systems-pharmacology.org

 ## Code of conduct
 Everyone interacting in the Open Systems Pharmacology community (codebases, issue trackers, chat rooms, mailing lists etc...) is expected to follow the Open Systems Pharmacology [code of conduct](https://github.com/Open-Systems-Pharmacology/Suite/blob/master/CODE_OF_CONDUCT.md).